ringcentral/ringcentral-web-phone/README.md

 await callSession.transfer(`prk${parkLocationId}`);
 ```

-Please note that, the call must be answered before can be parked.
+Please note that, the call must be answered before it can be parked.
 You cannot park a still ringing call.

 #### Unpark private parked calls